-White Silver Needle (also: White Hair Silver Needle, Baihao Yinzhen 白 毫 银 针), consisting of pure spring buds only, is not just one the most famous, but also the most elegant and luxury type of white tea.
+White Silver Needle (also: Baihao Yinzhen) consists of individual unopened spring buds of Fujian’s “Da Bai” tea plant variety only.
+Accordingly, it is not just one the most famous, but also one of the rarest teas in China.
+In addition, it is the most elegant and luxury type of white tea.
 Like its close relative, Bai Mu Dan (White Peony) (picking standard 1+1 or 1+2), it originally comes from the northeastern part of Fujian.
-There, the ‘Da Bai’ tea variety, from which genuine Silver Needle and Bai Mu Dan teas are picked, is mainly prevalent in the Fuding und Zhenghe counties, where the special white tea processing method as we know it today was developed during the second half of the 19th century only.
-This makes white tea the youngest of the 6 classical Chinese tea categories.
-Read more details about the basis tea used for this exclusive local tea specialty, Imperial Fuding Silver Needle White Tea, here.
+Here, the ‘Da Bai’ variety, providing for both types of white tea, is mainly prevalent in the Fuding und Zhenghe counties.
+This is, where the white tea processing method was developed during the second half of the 19th century only.
+This also makes white tea the youngest of the 6 classical Chinese tea categories.

-The lovely sweet scent exuded by resulting scented tea leaves already anticipates a good part of both the fragrance and the taste of the ready prepared tea.
-However, the high quality of the Fuding White Silver Needle basis tea gives the latter additional depth and a sheer wealth of subtle notes and flavor facets.
-Ever new taste profiles appear across several infusions, with the jasmine flower prevailing at times and the pure buds white tea at others.
-At this, Imperial Fuding White Jasmine Silver Needle always remains sensual, elegant and unobtrusive, making it the perfect tea for very special moments or events.
-As with your guests – whether private or business, whether tea-savvy or not – this tea is a reliable guarantor for a lasting fair impression.
+The lovely sweet scent emerging from the scented tea leaves already anticipates part of this tea’s fragrance and taste.
+However, the high quality of the basis tea bestowes additional depth and a sheer wealth of subtle notes and flavor facets on the latter.
+Ever new taste profiles appear across several infusions.
+At this, the jasmine flower prevails at times and the pure buds white tea at others.
+Nevertheless, our Fuding White Jasmine Silver Needle always remains sensual, elegant and unobtrusive.
+This makes it the perfect tea for very special moments or events.

-Pour 250-350ml water of a temperature of 80-85°C over 4-5g Imperial Fuding White Jasmine Silver Needle leaves and let infuse for 2-3 minutes.
+Our recommendation for preparing this luxurious white jasmine tea follows that of the underlying white silver needle basis tea.
+First, pour 200ml water of a temperature of 80-85°C over 5g Jasmine Silver Needle.
+Then let infuse for 2-3 minutes.
 Adding an additional half minute for each subsequent infusion, this precious jasmine tea will produce at least 3-4 full value, delicious infusions.